GOOD STUFF TO EAT

 Tortilla Flats

 Breakfast, lunch, and dinner.
 Surfer hangout, and the food is good and cheap.
-Try their Mahi either way, or Casado, which is the Costa Rican National meal. $
+Try their Mahi either way, or Casado, which is the Costa Rican National meal.
+On the road in Domi that’s parallel to the beach. $

 Crocodile Cafe

 Up the Rio Baru about 1km, part of the resort (Villas Rio Mar) where we stayed when we bought and built Caballitos del Mar.
 The rooms, meals, and service are very nice, and we enjoy going there for an afternoon swim in their pool with a swim-up bar.
-Full bar and good menu. $$$
+Full bar and good menu.
+One of the only places around where you can play tennis, and I presume, Pickle Ball. $$$

 Mariscos Amancio

 This completely was off our radar for a few years, and we are so bummed we didn’t know about it!
-The driveway/entrance off of La Costanera is not very easy to find, but you can drive down and park on the driveway that leads to Porque No? (now closed.)
+The driveway/entrance off of La Costanera is not very easy to find, but it is immediately south of the old driveway to Porque No?
 Wonderful seafood, lovely drinks, cute location.
 From the Caballitos driveway, it’s less an one km.
 Look for the Porque No? sign on the side of the highway.
 The next driveway is Amancio Seafood, or Seafood Amancio.

 4.9 stars on Google. $$$